chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 The default configuration file is `/etc/chef/solo.rb`.

-# Chef Solo Configuration

-We're not going to work with Chef Solo in depth, but you may be interested in some of the configuration options:

-    @@@ruby
-    cookbook_path ["/var/chef/cookbooks","/var/chef/site-cookbooks"]
-    role_path "/var/chef/roles"
-    json_attribs nil

 # Solo Command-line Options

 `chef-solo` does not connect to a server, so it doesn't have options for interacting with a server.
 Common command-line options: